metadata101/dcat-ap/README.md

 Build and run the application following the
 [Software Development Documentation](https://github.com/geonetwork/core-geonetwork/tree/main/software_development).
 You'll need to have Java JDK 11 and [Maven](https://maven.apache.org/install.html) installed.

-Samples and templates can be imported via the 'Admin Console' > 'Metadata and Templates' > 'dcat-ap' menu.
+Samples and templates can be imported via the `Admin Console` > `Metadata and Templates` > `dcat-ap` menu.

-On startup, the application load the thesauri located in `resources/thesauri` as they are required for editing dcat-ap records.
+On startup, the application loads the thesauri located in `resources/thesauri` as they are required for editing dcat-ap records.

 ## Metadata rules: metadata identifier